Sirhurryup/cloud-journey/README.md

 - A disciplined transition backed by curiosity and follow-through

 This is not a collection of completed labs.
 It's a record of how I develop into a cloud professional.

-**Connect**
+---

+## Connect
 - LinkedIn: <https://www.linkedn.com/in/dottington>
 - GitHub <sirhurryup>